 – Utilities can pinpoint system problems - leaks or outages - before customers report them, reducing downtime.

 Reduces customer complaints – High-quality, real-time data increases billing accuracy, eliminating estimated bills, and unpleasant surprises for customers.

-ABB broadband wireless network solutions enable a wide range of smart grid applications for utilities as well as significant cost savings.
+ABB broadband wireless network solutions enable a wide range of smart grid applications for electric grids as well as significant cost savings.